Best iPhone App Blocker

 You need a pause before opening Mindful interruption app Adds friction before the app opens.

-You want schedules and analytics Session-based blocker Useful for planned focus windows.
+You want a focus routine and reports Session-based blocker Useful for planned focus windows and reviewing your habits.

-You keep bypassing everything Default-blocked app blocker Removes the repeated decision.
+You keep reopening the same apps Default-blocked app blocker Removes the repeated decision.

 How to choose the best blocker